100 Modern Sales Enablement Best Practices

 When looking to standardize on a process, it’s important to recognize that the customer journey most likely will start before they interact with a seller in your organization and will continue post-sale with your organization.
 Why would you not include all of these departments from the very get-go?

-To be able to build a foundation and champion for the process from your product, marketing, sales, support and services organizations takes your sales process to a company process.
+Building a foundation for the process by collaborating with product, marketing, sales, support, and services organizations transforms your sales process into a company-wide initiative.
 It benefits not only the company internally but also the customer who receives a consistent experience with your capabilities and brand.